robcarver17/pysystemtrade/docs/production.md

 First of all you can choose your output:

-- Interactive python.
-This loads the backtest, and effectively opens a small python interpreter (actually it just runs eval on the input).
+- Interactive Python.
+This loads the backtest, and effectively opens a small Python interpreter (actually it just runs eval on the input).
 - Plot.
 This loads a menu allowing you to choose a data element in the backtest, which is then plotted (will obviously fail on headless servers)
 - Print.
 This loads a menu allowing you to choose a data element in the backtest, which is then printed to screen.
 - HTML.
 This loads a menu allowing you to choose a data element in the backtest, which is then output to an HTML file (outputs to ~/temp.html), which can easily be web browsed